mcwhite-git/Retail-Trend-Activation-Radar/README.md

 ---

+## Situational context

+This repo is to be practically applied for the **hypothetical** context of supporting a retail GTM team planning seasonal campaigns.
+Leadership needs an always-current read on **which product topics are heating up**, **when they peak**, and **where to focus creative and inventory**.

+**Business question**
+- Which keywords show sustained growth (vs noise), and in which months should we activate?

+**What the sample represents**
+- Public Google Trends pull (pytrends) for a small set of retail keywords.
+- The notebook detects “hot windows” via moving averages, YoY normalization, and z-scores.

+**How to use the output**
+- The **Activation_Radar** sheet highlights months where interest is meaningfully above trend; use it to time **launches, promos, and content**.
+- The **Top_Months** sheet supports **buying and inventory** calls.

+**Assumptions / scope**
+- Trends ≠ demand; validate with site/search/conversion data before committing budget.
+- Add your own keyword set to localize by category/market.

+---

 ## Inputs (signals)
 - **Source:** Google Trends weekly interest via `pytrends` for a keyword list (e.g., `sneakers`, `laptops`).
 - **Features:** moving average (smoothing), **YoY index** (vs. 52-week lag), **rolling z-score** (momentum).